-Insects use enzymes to remove toxic chemicals from their bodies.
+Insects use enzymes, like cytochrome P450 monooxygenases (CYPs), carboxylesterases (COEs), glutathione S-transferases (GSTs), ATP-binding cassette (ABC) transporters, UDP-glucosyltransferases (UGTs), to remove toxic chemicals from their bodies.
 Higher pesticide doses can induce the overexpression of these detoxifying enzymes, potentially improving the insect's ability to withstand exposure.
 In contrast, lower doses may not trigger detoxification, leading to higher mortality.
 Desneux et al. (2007) and Ricupero et al. (2020) demonstrated that detoxifying enzymes significantly affect the effectiveness of insecticides like methoprene at varying doses.
 Li et al. (2007) further emphasized the role of these enzymes in pesticide resistance and hormesis in Spodoptera litura.
 Ahmad et al. (2007) found that detoxification enzyme activity in Spodoptera exigua increased at higher doses of lambda-cyhalothrin, reducing its efficacy.
-Pavlidi et al. (2015) showed that enzyme overexpression in Tetranychus urticae reduced susceptibility to abamectin at higher doses.
+Pavlidi et al. (2015) showed that glutathione S-transferase overexpression in Tetranychus urticae reduced susceptibility to abamectin at higher doses.
 Ranson and Lissenden (2016) observed that increased enzyme activity in Anopheles gambiae at higher permethrin doses led to decreased mortality.